the-fellowship-co/facade/docs/bylding_backends/working_with_edges.md

 end
 ```

-Now to from the order summary UI, the following GraphQL query can be issued.
-Similarly, multiple complex APIs can be powered without creating a separate method.
+Now to build the Order Summary UI, the following GraphQL query can be fired.
+Similarly, multiple complex UIs can be powered without creating a separate methods.

 ```graphql
 query {